dfgordon/nvim-a2-pack/README.md

 ## Installation

-1. Install a C compiler if necessary
+1. Install `a2kit` version 3.3 or higher
-2. Install the rust toolchain if necessary
+    - Install the rust toolchain if necessary
-3. Run `cargo install a2kit` in the terminal (a2kit v3.3+ is required)
+    - Run `cargo install a2kit` in the terminal
+    - Check that `~/.cargo/bin` was added to your path
-4. Install the plugin.
+2. Install the plugin.
 The procedure varies depending on plugin manager.
-Examples follow.
+See examples.
-5. Test it by moving the cursor over some keyword in an Apple II source file, and pressing `K` (case matters) in normal mode.
+3. Test it by moving the cursor over some keyword in an Apple II source file, and pressing `K` (case matters) in normal mode.
 You should get a hover.
 If the color scheme is not rendered properly, try installing a better terminal program, or a Neovim GUI.

 ### rocks.nvim example

 For [rocks.nvim](https://github.com/nvim-neorocks/rocks.nvim), enter Neovim and issue commands:

-1. `:Rocks install rocks-config.nvim` (adds ability to change plugin settings)
+1. `:Rocks install rocks-config.nvim` (adds ability to configure plugins)
+2. `:Rocks install tokyonight.nvim` (color scheme, substitute your favorite)
-2. `:Rocks install nvim-a2-pack`
+3. `:Rocks install nvim-a2-pack`

+Notes:

+* Color scheme is not automatically made the default, see [Settings](#settings).
-As of this writing, using `rocks.nvim` with Windows is challenging.
+* As of this writing, using `rocks.nvim` with Windows is challenging.

 ### lazy.nvim example